Doula Jobs Near Me: How to find a doula job with an agency or launch you own doula business (Updated October 2025).

 7. Take the leap to becoming a full-time doula as soon as you are able.

-Balancing a part- or full-time job in addition to supporting families as a doula is Not an easy feat.
+Balancing a part-time or full-time job in addition to supporting families as a doula is not an easy feat.
 You have to either be self-employed with flexible hours or have the world’s most understanding employer to make it work.
-In my early years of doula care, I was blessed to have a job that I loved that allowed me to come and go as I pleased to attend births.
-Even in this scenario, however, when your energy is divided between jobs things just don’t tend to flow as well.
+In my early years of doula care, I was blessed to have a job I loved that allowed me to come and go as I pleased to attend births.
+Even in this scenario, however, when your energy is divided between jobs, things just don’t tend to flow as well.
 Your doula business will be stronger and grow faster once you take the leap to make doula work your full-time job.
 If that’s too much, consider a freelance job on the side that you can do on your own time.

 8. Invest in business support as a new doula.

 While some doula trainings include business skills for doulas (I’ve included a few great options below!), many unfortunately do not.
 And while birth doula training is a rich & meaningful learning experience, many new doulas emerge ready to begin their new career with only minimal business skills.
-The reality is that in order to practice as a doula you have to find paying clients as a doula!
+The reality is that in order to practice as a doula, you have to find paying clients as a doula!

 9. Have a great doula website!